 According to new studies, anxiety, just like any other viral disease, is contagious.
 The reason behind this is the fact that the human brain is “wired” to feel empathy towards other’s emotions, which can be the reason why we have a tendency to catch other’s feelings.

-So, if you work along with negative/stressed colleagues, chances are that you will end up feeling like them at some point.
+So, if you turn on the news (especially with everything that is going on right now), or you work along with negative/stressed colleagues, chances are that you will end up feeling like them at some point.
 However, this does not mean that you can’t do anything about it.

 Today, we will share with you a few tools that will help you “shield” yourself from those negative feelings.